*READ Ponca City’s Spay and Neuter Ordinance*

 More Information on Spay/Neuter

-In 2006, the Ponca City Humane Society partnered with our local participating veterinarians and started a low cost spay/neuter and vaccination program for families making $25,000/year or less.
+In 2006, the Ponca City Humane Society partnered with our local participating veterinarians and started a Low-Cost Spay/Neuter program for families who qualify.
 This successful program is made possible due to the commitment of reducing pet overpopulation, the kind and generous donations of PCHuS supporters and our wonderful veterinarians.
-More information may obtained by visiting or calling the PCHuS shelter.
+More information may be obtained by visiting or calling the PCHuS shelter.

 Our Local Veterinarians